Cash Runway: Meaning, Formula & Key Strategies

 Talk to vendors and negotiate terms

 Business is all about relationships.
 You might be surprised how far a good business relationship can go.
 It could be setting up a payment plan, changing the payment terms, or even lowering the pricing: talk to your suppliers and find a solution that works for all.
-At Upflow we’ve prioritized yearly plans, which has had a direct impact on our runway.
+At Upflow we’ve prioritized yearly plans, which has had a direct impact on our cash runway.

 Hiring freeze